Main illustration: Chris Markland

 At Intercom we use Resolution Bot to do just that – provide real solutions to customers’ problems.
 Resolution Bot can analyze conversation history, identify common questions, and surface them to team members who can turn them into answers.

-Here’s what Resolution Bot has taught us about how to train a conversational chatbot:
+Here’s what Resolution Bot has taught us about training chatbots to converse with humans:

 How do you train a chatbot?